-- Derecognises the assets (including goodwill) and liabilities of the subsidiary - Derecognises the carrying amount of any noncontrolling interests

-- Derecognises the cumulative translation differences recorded in equity - Recognises the fair value of the consideration received - Recognises the fair value of any investment retained - Recognises any surplus or deficit in profit or loss - Reclassifies the parent's share of components previously recognised in OCI to profit or loss or retained earnings, as appropriate, as would be required if the Group had directly disposed of the related assets or liabilities.
+- Derecognises the assets (including goodwill) and liabilities of the subsidiary - Derecognises the carrying amount of any noncontrolling interests - Derecognises the cumulative translation differences recorded in equity - Recognises the fair value of the consideration received - Recognises the fair value of any investment retained - Recognises any surplus or deficit in profit or loss - Reclassifies the parent's share of components previously recognised in OCI to profit or loss or retained earnings, as appropriate, as would be required if the Group had directly disposed of the related assets or liabilities.

-Non-controlling interest in the net assets of consolidated subsidiaries are identified separately from the Group's equity there in.
-Non-controlling interest consists of the amount of those interest at the date of the original business combination and the non-controlling interest share of changes in equity since the date of the combination.
-Losses applicable to the non-controlling interest have a blindly obligation and are able to make an additional investment to cover the losses.
+Non-controlling interest in the net assets of consolidated subsidiaries are identified separately from the Group's IFRS 15 "Revenue from Contracts with Customers" outlines equity there in.
+Non-controlling interest consists of the a single comprehensive model of accounting for revenue amount of those interest at the date of the original business arising from contracts with customers and supersedes combination and the non-controlling interest share of current revenue recognition guidance found across several changes in equity since the date of the combination.
+Losses Standards and Interpretations within IFRS.
+It establishes a applicable to the non-controlling interest have a blindly new five-step model that will apply to revenue arising from obligation and are able to make an additional investment to contracts with customers. cover the losses.